Jalal999/task-monese/README.md

 ### `npm install @reduxjs/toolkit`

 Installs toolset dependencies of Redux Toolkit which is used to keep data of game board and players' condition to control the state of the app.

+### `npm install react react-redux`

+Installs needed configuration/dependencies to be eligible to use redux toolkit's features.